KirkBrooks/sideORDA/README.md

 ### If you're unfamiliar with git

 Click the green Clone or download button in the upper right of the window.
 Then choose download .zip.
 This will download a complete copy of the database.
 Open it with v17 or later.

+### Update: 11/19/2018

+I've updated sideORDA with the examples from my [4D Method presentation](https://4dmethod.com/2018/09/21/september-26th-meeting-subforms-as-dynamic-data-objects-rethinking-the-4d-form-kirk-brooks/#more-966).
+You will also find some new experiments and general doodling around using the new tools.

+### This example is provided 'as is'
+There are bugs, there are incomplete methods, there are issues.
+It's a learning tool, not a finished project.